Spring Guide

 All products bought at retail No press samples accepted Timed soil removal tests Laser particle counting

-March introduces a distinct shift in household particulate loads.
-Winter brings coarse salt and heavy slush, but spring forces your cleaning gear to handle fine, microscopic allergens and sticky organic matter.
+Spring cleaning requires a strict, non-negotiable overhaul of your floor care strategy to eliminate microscopic allergens and heavy pet shedding.
+While winter brings coarse salt and heavy slush, spring forces your cleaning gear to handle fine, microscopic allergens and sticky organic matter.
 Tree pollen measures between 10 and 100 microns, easily bypassing standard foam vacuum filters and recirculating into your breathing air.
 Dogs and cats begin shedding their winter undercoats, depositing dense mats of fur into carpet fibers and upholstery fabrics.
 We transition our testing protocols in early March to focus heavily on fine particulate retention and pet hair entanglement.
 Standard suction alone fails against these specific spring soils.

 In our testing lab, we measure exact pickup percentages using sifted flour to simulate pollen and embedded pet hair on medium-pile carpets.
 A vacuum that scored 98 percent on winter cereal crumbs often drops below 60 percent when tasked with pulling fine spring dust from carpet padding.
 We weigh the dustbins to the tenth of a gram before and after each test pass to verify exactly how much debris makes it into the machine.
 Spring cleaning requires sealed system vacuums, carpet extractors with active heating elements, and air purifiers that move at least 250 cubic feet of air per minute.